 As a student in Internship I, you are expected to complete a minimum of 90 hours in the field at your school during this experience.
 The following details how this process works to ensure your attainment of field experience expectations.
 Prior to the first day of Class at ATU, you are required to:

-- Contact your supervising/host teacher to work out details concerning your attendance prior to the public school's first week of school when their students arrive and their classes begin. - Attend the school district's pre-first week activities (Fall semester only), if possible, and the First Week of School. - Remember, this experience begins before ATU starts, so you must arrange to be there early. - Do not simply show up on the first day of school.
+- Contact your supervising/host teacher to work out details concerning your attendance prior to the public school's first week of school when their students arrive and their classes begin. - Attend the school district's pre-first week activities, if possible, and the First Week of School (This is usually 40+ hours.). - Remember, this experience begins before ATU starts, so you must arrange to be there early.
+This is a REQUIREMENT.
+Not a suggestion. - Do not simply show up on the first day of school.
 Ensure you are in contact with your host teacher prior to this day. - Contact your supervising/host teacher and principal. - Remember, you may be asked to attend Professional Development and/or school preparation activities before the first day of school.
 Take advantage of this opportunity. - Your participation must be documented and monitored by your supervising/host teacher.
-You will have a time log you are required to keep and have signed by your host teacher.

-Spring Semester

-Months # of hours

-January - February 40 hours

-February - March 30 hours

-April - May 20 hours

-Fall Semester

-Months # of hours

-August - September 40 hours

-October 30 hours

-November - December 20 hours
+You will have a time log you are required to keep and have signed by your host teacher. - You will have assignments connected to this portion of your Internship I that are part of your courses you are completing. - 1.
+After completing the 40+ hours in the public schools before ATU courses begin, between August 20 and September 26, you must accumulate a minimum of 20 hours in your host school/classroom. - This must be documented and monitored by your host teacher.
+You will have a time log you are required to keep and have signed by your host teacher. - During this time, you will work cooperatively with your host teacher to complete assignments associated with classes at ATU. - 2.
+Between September 27 and October 31, you must accumulate a minimum of 20 hours in your host school/classroom. - This must be documented and monitored by your host teacher.
+You will have a time log you are required to keep and have signed by your host teacher. - During this time, you will work cooperatively with your host teacher to complete assignments associated with classes at ATU. - 3.
+Between November 1 and November 22, you must accumulate a minimum of 10 hours in your host school/classroom. - This must be documented and monitored by your host teacher.
+You will have a time log you are required to keep and have signed by your host teacher. - During this time, you will work cooperatively with your host teacher to complete assignments associated with classes at ATU.

+September 27

+November 22

-Internship Observation Log
+Hours Log

-Candidate's Name: T#: ATU Instructor:
+Candidate's Name: T#: First Week of School (40 hours) if pl acemei nt is col nfirr ned prior to the start of the seme ester - Date: МС N TUE ES V VED THURS FRI WEEKLY TOTAL TOTAL ACCRUED - Set 1 (minimum of 20 I hours) Sup pervisin g Teac ł her S ignature f or Set 1: ate: , N ION TUE S WED THURS FRI WEEKLY TOTAL TOTAL ACC RUED - Sup Dervisin g Teac ł her S lignature f or Set 1:

+Set 2 (minimum of 20 hours)

+Date: MON TUES WED THURS FRI WEEKLY TOTAL TOTAL ACCRUED Supervising Teacher Signature for Set 1:

-Set 1 (40 hours)
+Set 3 (minimum of 10 hours)

 Date: MON TUES WED THURS FRI WEEKLY TOTAL TOTAL ACCRUED

--

-Supervising Teacher Sign ature for Set 1: 1 1

-Set 2 (30 hours)

-Date: MON TUES WED THURS FRI WEEKLY TOTAL TOTAL ACCRUED

--

--

--

-Supervising Teacher Sign ature for Set 2: 1 1 II

-Set 3 (20 hours) 1 ·

-Date: MON TUES WED THURS FRI WEEKLY TOTAL TOTAL ACCRUED

--

-Supervising Teacher Sign ature for Set 3:
+GRAND TOTAL:

-Field-Based Supervisor's Sig gnature: GRAND TO DTAL:
+Field-Based Supervisor's Signature:

 School: